 What I Learned

 I really wanted to get pregnant naturally.
 I guess everybody does.
 I never imagined that I would be faced with unexplained infertility and so it took me a long time to accept that I was.
 I’m glad I tried everything I could to have it happen naturally, and I’m very grateful that I got pregnant on the first try with the least invasive medical intervention.
 I just wish that I had accepted the fact that we needed help and had the treatment earlier.
 I feel like I wasted a lot of time just hoping it would happen.

 For someone who wasn’t sure she even wanted kids, it turns out I absolutely love being a mum.
 If I’d sought treatment earlier I might even be a mum of two by now.

-If you’re suffering with infertility of any sort I know how heart-wrenching it can be and I feel for you.
+If you’re suffering from infertility of any sort I know how heart-wrenching it can be and I feel for you.
 I hope my story may be of help or comfort in some small way.
 Please feel free to connect with me in the comments.
-We women need to share with each other and support each other.
-Things can be tough for us at times and it’s good to know that we’re in it together.
+We, women, need to share with each other and support each other.
+Things can be tough for us at times and it’s good to know that we’re not alone.